GoogleCloudPlatform/community/tutorials/exporting-security-data-to-your-siem/index.md

 ## Before you begin

-This tutorial assumes that you already have your security analytics tool set up to on-board data from Google Cloud, which is commonly by either pulling data from Pub/Sub or by receiving data pushed by Dataflow.
-It is also assumed you have sufficient Organization-wide permissions which are required for several steps below like setting up org-wide log sink and org-wide feeds for security findings and asset changes.
+This tutorial assumes that you already have your security analytics system set up to take in data from Google Cloud, which is commonly done by either pulling data from Pub/Sub or receiving data pushed by Dataflow.
+This tutorial also assumes that you have sufficient organization-wide permissions, which are required for several steps below, such as setting up an organization-wide log sink and organization-wide feeds for security findings and asset changes.

 1. In Google [Cloud Console](https://console.cloud.google.com/), in the project selector dropdown, select or create a Google Cloud project.
-1. Install Google [Cloud SDK](https://cloud.google.com/sdk/docs/quickstart) on your workstation.
-Alternatively, you may activate and use [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell#launching_from_the_console) directly from your Cloud Console for an interactive shell with pre-installed Google Cloud SDK.
+1. Activate [Cloud Shell](https://cloud.google.com/shell/docs/launching-cloud-shell#launching_from_the_console), which provides an interactive command-line interface with the Cloud SDK installed.
-1. In your environment, create these variables for your project and organization IDs:
+1. Set environment variables for your project ID and organization ID:

-        export PROJECT_ID=[MY_PROJECT_ID]
+        export PROJECT_ID=[YOUR_PROJECT_ID]
-        export ORG_ID=[MY_ORGANIZATION_ID]
+        export ORG_ID=[YOUR_ORGANIZATION_ID]

-1. Set the project for your active session, if you haven't already:
+1. Set the project for your active session:

         gcloud config set project $PROJECT_ID

-1. Enable the following APIS, if you haven't already:
+1. Enable the Pub/Sub, Dataflow, Cloud Security Command Center, and Cloud Asset Inventory APIS:

         gcloud services enable pubsub.googleapis.com
         gcloud services enable dataflow.googleapis.com
         gcloud services enable securitycenter.googleapis.com
         gcloud services enable cloudasset.googleapis.com

 ## Create a Pub/Sub topic and subscription for aggregation

-1. Create a Pub/Sub topic where all data will be sent to:
+1. Create a Pub/Sub topic to which the data will be sent:

         gcloud pubsub topics create export-topic

-2. Create a Pub/Sub subscription where all data will be aggregated:
+1. Create a Pub/Sub subscription where the data will be aggregated:

         gcloud pubsub subscriptions export-subscription \
           --topic=export-topic \
           --expiration-period="never"

-## Set up org-wide log sink in Cloud Logging
+## Set up an organization-wide log sink in Cloud Logging

-1. Create an organization log sink to capture Cloud Audit logs from all GCP projects in your organization:
+1. Create an organization log sink to capture Cloud audit logs from all Google Cloud projects in your organization:

         gcloud logging sinks create org-audit-logs-all \
           pubsub.googleapis.com/projects/$PROJECT_ID/topics/export-topic \